Negative Lien in Detail | JAIIB PPB Important Notes May 2024

 Real estate lien: The legal right to seize or sell a real estate property on not fulfilling the contract terms, is known as a real estate lien.

 Tax liens: Tax liens are the liens created by law under which tax authorities are allowed to put liens on the properties of taxpayers for not paying the taxes on time.

 There are three important conditions to exercise the right of lien.
 These are :

 - The goods for which this right is to be executed have to be possessed by the creditor who exercises it.

 - There has to be a lawful debt due to the person in possession of the goods by the owner.

 - There should not be any contract to the contract.

-When goods and securities are in possession of borrowers creditor obtains an undertaking from the borrower that he will not create any charge on those securities without the prior permission of the creditor this kind of lien is called as a negative lien.
+When goods and securities are in possession of the borrower creditor obtains an undertaking from the borrower that he will not create any charge on those securities without the prior permission of the creditor this kind of lien is called a negative lien.